-Your sexual health is important and we believe that being informed is a great first step to taking control of your wellbeing.
-Check out the following information about sexual health that is useful to know.
+Your sexual health is important and we believe that being informed is a great first step to taking control of your sexual health and wellbeing.

 Many STIs have minor or no symptoms, so you may have an STI and not know about it.

-Pre-Exposure Prophylaxis is a HIV Prevention regime that combines quarterly testing with a daily anti-retroviral medication, this regime is shown to be able to reduce the chances of getting HIV by upwards of 99%.
+Pre-Exposure Prophylaxis is a HIV prevention strategy that combines antiretroviral medication with STI quarterly testing.
+PrEP is shown to be able to reduce the chances of getting HIV by upwards of 99%.
 Read more in our PrEP section.

-Post-Exposure Prophylaxis is a highly effective treatment that can potentially prevent HIV after exposure, but must be started within 72 Hours.
+Post-Exposure Prophylaxis is a highly effective treatment that can prevent HIV after exposure, but must be started within 72 Hours of a possible risk exposure.
 Read our PEP section for more.